Game Build Details

 Steppers are used to step through a number of positions sequentially.
 They use ratcheting mechanisms to advance one step at a time and some use escapement mechanisms similar to those found in clocks to retract their steps either one step at a time, or all the way back to the beginning.

 Stepper units are used to track features that step through a sequence as the game is played.
 For example the game might have several features that light up one at a time in order.
-This stepper is similar to the Score Reels above because it advances one step at a time, in one direction only.
-It differs from the Credit Unit and Ball Count Unit above because it can only advance; it cannot decrement or reset.
+This stepper is similar to the Score Reels below because it advances one step at a time, in one direction only.
+It differs from the Credit Unit and Ball Count Unit below because it can only advance; it cannot decrement or reset.

 In the video below the stepper is paired with an orphaned light board from an unknown game to show how the stepper can be wired to step through a sequence of lights.
 The video also shows some closeups of the ratcheting and rotating contacts.

 The Ball Count Unit keeps track of how many balls the player has played.
 Lights wired to the Ball Count unit usually indicate the ball in play.
 The Ball Count Unit is another form of stepper that can step forward one step at a time or reset back to the beginning.
-It cannot decrement by one step like the Credit Unit above.
+It cannot decrement by one step like the Credit Unit below.

 In the video below the larger solenoid is used to advance the gear and contact fingers one step at a time.
 The smaller relay just lifts a catch out of the way allowing a spring to reset the gear to the starting position.